igncp/blueprints/projects/rime/librime.md

 ## Doubts resolved

-- [ ] Where is the UI of the candidates panel coming from
+- [x] Where is the GUI of the candidates panel coming from
-    - It can be that the UI is not setup in rime and is coming from `ibus`, for example: `https://github.com/ibus/ibus/tree/master/ui`
+    - It can be that the GUI is not setup in rime and is coming from `ibus`, for example: `https://github.com/ibus/ibus/tree/master/ui`
-    - ibus api exposes methods very tied to the ui, for example: https://ibus.github.io/docs/ibus-1.5/IBusLookupTable.html
+    - IBus api exposes methods very related to the ui, for example: https://ibus.github.io/docs/ibus-1.5/IBusLookupTable.html
+    - It is almost confirmed that all of the GUI is coming from IBus and is updated via `ibus-rime`

 ## Doubts